Bound fermion states in pinned vortices in the surface states of a superconducting topological insulator: The Majorana bound state: Bound states in a vortex of a 2D Dirac Hamiltonian

 and

-We adopt polar coordinates, $(\rho,\theta)$, and write $\Delta({\bf r}) = \Delta(\rho) e^{-il\theta}$, where $l$ is the vorticity (number of flux quanta contained in the vortex).\cite{vorticity} Using the same arguments as in Refs. [\onlinecite{CaroliDGM}] and [\onlinecite{CaroliM}] we disregard the vector potential in Eq. (\ref{h}).
+We adopt polar coordinates, $(\rho,\theta)$, and write $\Delta({\bf r}) = \Delta(\rho) e^{-i\theta}$, i.e. only one flux quantum is contained in the vortex.
+Using the same arguments as in Refs. [\onlinecite{CaroliDGM}] and [\onlinecite{CaroliM}] we disregard the vector potential in Eq. (\ref{h}).
 In polar coordinates ${\hat h}({\bf r})$ can be written as